The Far Side cartoonist Gary Larson debuts first new comics in 25 years

-If there was ever a time the world needed the satirical comic The Far Side, it would be 2020.
-As the coronavirus pandemic dominates headlines, we could use cartoonist Gary Larson's oddball humor now more than ever.
+If ever there was a time the world needed satirical comic The Far Side, it would be 2020.
+With the coronavirus pandemic dominating headlines, we could all use cartoonist Gary Larson's oddball humor.

 Larson, who retired the daily syndication of the cartoon in 1995, on Tuesday added new comics to the New Stuff section on his official The Far Side website.